 >50 College Rd

-Charlie Prothero, CIO, Keystone College, Pennsylvania, USA
+Charlie Prothero, CIO, Keystone College, Pennsylvania, USAkeystone_college

 I have written on a couple of Educause lists about our experience with the Netequalizer, which has been invariably positive.
 It’s a snap to set up and doesn’t require anywhere near the tuning effort that a Packeteer does.
 For general Internet circuit coverage, I’m very pleased with it.